-The total pension liabilities for TRS 1, TRS 2/3, PERS 1 and SERS 2/3 were determined by actuarial valuation as of June 30, 2017, with the results rolled forward to June 30, 2018, using the following actuarial assumptions, applied to all prior periods included in the measurement:
+The total pension liabilities for TRS 1, TRS 2/3, PERS 1 and SERS 2/3 were determined by actuarial valuation as of June 30, 2018, with the results rolled forward to June 30, 2019, using the following actuarial assumptions, applied to all prior periods included in the measurement:

-Inflation 2.75% total economic inflation, 3.50% salary inflation Salary increases In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity.
+Inflation 2.75% total economic inflation, 3.50% salary inflation Salary increases In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. expected to grow by promotions and longevity.
 Investment rate of return 7.40%